TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 Note: in discord, there are rate limitings.
 You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)

+Currently, for selfbots, it will not be able to see all members with a command.
+Which means selfbots won't be able to ban everyone, see every members with `.members` or any commands that have something to do with members will not be able to function correctly.

 #### IMPORTANT: We will not take any responsibility over whatever you are going to do with this bot.
 This script is created with to test anti nuke/anti spam bots.

 ## Check list for setting up everything